zhenhuasun/go-zone-network-explorer/README.md

-# GO Transit Fare Zones & Network Distance Analysis
+# GO Transit Fare Zones & Fare By Network Distance Analysis
 <a id="readme-top"></a>
 An independent, exploratory project using **GO Transit GTFS data** and open-source tools to visualize fare zones and analyze the relationship between **zone-based fares** and **network travel distances**.
 *All views are my own and do not represent official GO Transit fare zones, designs, or policies.*